xsdk-project/ATPESC2018HandsOnLessons/_lessons/time_integrators/lesson.md

 Try other combinations of levels of refinement and number of processes.
 Produce a small _scaling_ plot showing scaling of algorithms from say 1..32 mpi ranks.

-When you are done, go to `Intro->Submit A Show Your Work` using the hands-on activity name _Time Integrators Scalability_ and upload evidence of your completed solution.
+When you are done, be sure to submit a [Show Your Work](https://goo.gl/forms/B7UFpBvEOJbC58oJ2) using the hands-on activity name _Time Integrators Scalability_ and upload evidence of your completed solutions.

 ### Further Reading